hdkesting/ProjectCleaner/README.md

-# ProjectCleaner
+# SolutionCleaner

-A simple app to clear (remove) all /bin/ and /obj/ folders from a Visual Studio solution.
+A simple app to clear (remove) all /bin/ and /obj/ folders from selected Visual Studio solutions.